Asanim/vinmo/vineyard_costmap_web/README.md

 # Vineyard Costmap Web Application

-A comprehensive React-based web application for managing vineyard costmap generation, integrating with ROS2 costmap services for satellite imagery processing and navigation.
+A React-based web application for managing vineyard costmap generation, integrating with ROS2 costmap services for satellite imagery processing and navigation.

 ## Features